React Data Grid Lite

 Triggered when the Edit button in a row is clicked.
 Use this to open edit forms or modals tied to specific row data.

-• e: Click event object
+• e (React.SyntheticEvent) : Click event object

 • row: Data object representing the clicked row